 (a) Trade ratios reflect the results of CNA's property and casualty insurance subsidiaries.
 Trade ratios are industry measures of property and casualty underwriting results.
 The loss and loss adjustment expense ratio is the percentage of net incurred claim and claim adjustment expenses to net earned premiums.
 The primary difference in this ratio between accounting principles generally accepted in the United States of America ("GAAP") and statutory accounting practices ("SAP") is related to the treatment of active life reserves ("ALR") related to long term care insurance products written in property and casualty insurance subsidiaries.
 For GAAP, ALR is classified as future policy benefits reserves whereas for SAP, ALR is classified as unearned premium reserves.
-The expense ratio, using amounts determined in accordance with GAAP, is the percentage of underwriting and acquisition expenses (including the amortization of deferred acquisition expenses) to net earned premiums.
-The expense ratio, using amounts determined in accordance with SAP, is the percentage of acquisition and underwriting expenses (with no deferral of acquisition expenses) to net written premiums.
+The expense ratio, using amounts determined in accordance with GAAP, is the percentage of underwriting and acquisition expenses) to net earned premiums.
+The expense ratio, using amounts determined in accordance with of acquisition expenses) to net earned premiums.
+The expenses to net written premiums.
 The dividend ratio, using amounts determined in accordance with GAAP, is the ratio of policyholders' dividends incurred to net earned premiums.
-The dividend ratio, using amounts determined in accordance with SAP, is the ratio of policyholders' dividends paid to net earned premiums.
+The dividend ratio, using amounts determined in accordance with GAAP, is the ratio of policyholders' dividends paid to net earned premiums.
 The combined ratio is the sum of the loss and loss adjustment expense, expense and dividend ratios.